ehershey/newpu/README.md

 =====

 Very much a work in progress.
-Currently requires NODE_PATH=. be set in your environment
+Currently requires NODE_PATH=. be set in your environment.

-Updates
+Update Process
 =====

 Commands will be loaded dynamically so they can be updated without resetting the bot's IRC connection.
 Here is the planned workflow: